Targeted Function Balancing: Introduction

 But while balance in $X_i$, or a transformation of it, may be sufficient for an unbiased $\hat{\tau}_{\mathrm{wdim}}$, it is not required --- in fact, all that is required is exact balance in $f_0 (X_i)$, i.e., equality of the means of $f_0 (X_i)$ in the treated and control groups after weighting.
 From this perspective, seeking balance in $X_i$ is excessive.
 To illustrate, were $f_0$ linear in $X_i$, balance in one linear function of $X_i$ (i.e., $f_0$) would be sufficient, but weights that balance $X_i$ also balance \textit{all} linear functions of it --- an inefficient strategy at best, and can hinder proper balance in $f_0 (X_i)$.
 This perspective motivates Targeted Function Balancing (TFB), which more directly targets balance in $f_0 (X_i)$ by estimating it with $\hat{f}_0 (X_i)$, and choosing weights that balance functions near $\hat{f}_0$, in hopes that $f_0$ is among them.
 In short, this yields approximate balance in $X_i$ \textit{and} $\hat{f}_0 (X_i) $, with the estimated variance of $\hat{f}_0$ determining how much balance in $X_i$ is sufficient.

 More specifically, TFB has several notable characteristics.
 First, it is an approximate balancing method, so it may exchange $X_i$ with a high-dimensional transformation of $X_i$.
 This includes basis functions from a reproducing kernel Hilbert space, building on the developing literature of weights that draw on them (e.g., \citealp{kallus2020generalized}; \citealp{hazlett2018kernel}; \citealp{wong2017kernel}; \citealp{hirshberg2019minimax}; \citealp{huang2007correcting}; \citealp{zhao2019covariate}; \citealp{tarr2021estimating}), by estimating $f_0$ with kernel regularized least squares (\citealp{hainmueller2014kernel}).
-However, TFB offers a solution to feasibility concerns by narrowing the function space that the weights seek balance in, that is, from all linear functions of $X_i$, to those probabilistically near $\hat{f}_0$ per its estimated variance.
+Further, TFB is not limited to regression estimators with linear representations --- for example, we apply Bayesian Additive Regression Trees (\citealp{hill2011bayesian}) in our demonstrations here.
+However, TFB offers a solution to feasibility concerns by narrowing the function space that the weights seek balance in, that is, from all (linear) functions of $X_i$ (and its tranformations), to those probabilistically near $\hat{f}_0$ per its estimated variance.
 Second, and relatedly, TFB primarily seeks balance in $\hat{f}_0 (X_i)$, but additionally seeks balance in $X_i$ to safeguard against uncertainty in $\hat{f}_0$, and to a degree deemed necessary by the estimated variance of $\hat{f}_0$.
 Consequently, and in contrast to traditions that advocate for good balance on every covariate (e.g., \citealp{stuart2010matching}), TFB may intentionally leave imbalance in dimensions of $X_i$ because they have little to no influence on $Y_i$, or to offset imbalances in other dimensions.
 This can improve feasibility and yield efficiency gains without introducing bias, as is demonstrated below.
 Third, the estimated variance of $\hat{f}_0$ determines how to prioritize balance in each dimension of $X_i$, a feature that can be exploited to great effect by estimating $f_0$ with sparsity (e.g., the LASSO).
 Fourth, and finally, TFB's weights are entirely defined by the choice of regression estimator (i.e., $\hat{f}_0$) and an estimator for its variance, thus turning the problem of how best to balance the covariates into how best to model the outcome.